Indoor Edible Gardening: Growing Fresh Produce Year-Round

 6. Water and Fertilize Properly

 Water your plants regularly, ensuring the soil is moist but not waterlogged.
-Use a watering can or misting spray bottle to avoid overwatering.
+Use a watering can or a misting spray bottle to avoid overwatering.
 Apply a balanced organic fertilizer or compost tea every few weeks to provide essential nutrients to the plants.

 7. Pollinate When Needed